 "Okay, good.
-Just go and wait in Hogsmeade for a while until the all clear is sounded and then make your way back here."
+Just go and wait in Hogsmeade for a while until the all clear is sounded and then come back here."
 He said as he too turned towards the pale green door, "And if you feel a chill or hear that a dementor is near, run.
-They are evil monsters that will suck the soul out of you."
+They are evil creatures that will suck the soul out of you if you cross them."

 "I'll see you later; I need to talk to you about something when I get back.
 I might be going away for a few days."

-Soon Gaara was left in the old room all on his own, and didn't waste any more time before strapping his gourd to his back and walking out of the house after attaching his forehead protector around his neck to hide his most prominent visible scar.
+Soon Gaara was left in the old room all on his own and didn't waste any time before strapping his gourd to his back and walking out of the house, attaching his forehead protector around his neck to hide his most prominent visible scar as he walked.

 The streets of Hogsmeade were barren with no more than two or three wizards quickly scuttling around with terrified looks set upon their faces.
 'Oh, how nostalgic.'
 Gaara bitterly thought, 'Just like home; all it needs now is-'